A One (or Two) Day Itinerary

 A popular stop, the Aramoana viewpoint showcases views of the river valley, Pungarehu and Mount Ruapehu.

-A 1-2 hour scenic walk: Part of the Whanganui National Park, the Atene skyline track rises to a height of 523m above sea-level and offers views over the region and an unusual land feature called a “meander”, where the river once flowed in a near circle and now has cut through to create a shortcut to the sea.
+A 1-2 hour scenic walk: Part of the Whanganui National Park, the Atene Viewpoint track rises to a height of 523m above sea-level and offers views over the region and an unusual land feature called a “meander”, where the river once flowed in a near circle and now has cut through to create a shortcut to the sea.
+(If you're feeling more energetic, or save it for another day, the Atene Skyline Track will take you further around this area and lasts 6-8 hours)

 Matahiwi is the hub of a small farming community.
 In 1923, a building was transported by riverboat from Parinui, 46km upriver, to Matahiwi, and was used as the local school for many years.
 Today it is the local café and gallery open during the summer.